DataDog/hiring-engineers/answers.md

 * Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.
   - A screenshot of the message config page ![](screenshot/alert-dis-config.PNG)
 * When this monitor sends you an email notification, take a screenshot of the email that it sends you.
-  - Screen shots from all 3 type(Alert/Warning/No Datat) of email alerts my email inbox:
+  - The following screenshots are from all 3 types of email alerts(Alert/Warning/No Datat) from my email inbox:
   ![](screenshot/Alert-Email.PNG)
-  - Warning email alert:

   ![](screenshot/warning-email.PNG)
-  - No data email alert:

   ![](screenshot/No-data-email.PNG)

 * **Bonus Question**: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
 Set up two scheduled downtimes for this monitor:

-- I used this [resource](https://docs.datadoghq.com/monitors/downtimes/?tab=bymonitorname) to set up the downtimes schedules
+-I used this [resource](https://docs.datadoghq.com/monitors/downtimes/?tab=bymonitorname) to set up the downtimes schedules

   * One that silences it from 7pm to 9am daily on M-F,
     - Step one: ![](screenshot/M-F_downtime1.PNG)